Strippit Houdaille

 --- Pre-Regulator Panel

-The 2 Power-Transistors Mounted on the Pre-Regulator Panel get their Raw DC Power through a Wire & Ring-Terminal on 1 of the 2 Mounting-Screws.
-Over time, the Insulation underneath Crumbles and Connections gets Loose, Corroded, and Electrically Intermittent.
-We put additional Nylon Insulator Washer on Screw, Solder (Not Crimped!) a New Ring-Terminal on Wire with a Second Wire & Ring-Terminal to Loop-Over to other Mounting-Screw, so the Transistor Now gets DC Power from BOTH Mounting-Screws.
-Repeat for the other Transistor.
+The 2 Power-Transistors Mounted on Pre-Regulator Panel get Raw DC Power through a Wire & Ring-Terminal on 1 of 2 Mounting-Screws.
+Over time, Insulation underneath Crumbles and Connections gets Loose, Corroded, and Electrically Intermittent.
+We put additional Nylon Insulator Washer on Screw, Solder (Not Crimped!) a New Ring-Terminal on Wire with a Second Wire & Ring-Terminal to Loop-Over to other Mounting-Screw, so Transistors Now get DC Power from Both Mounting-Screws.

 HECC80/3 CONTROLS